ginstrom/paladin-novel/manuscript/chapter-17.md

 The dwarf's eyes gleamed.
 "Like the old days, when Turin and Alanyi fought side by side."

-Gond felt the familiar warmth in his chest, divine power stirring in response to the coming battle.
+Heat bloomed beneath Gond's ribs, spreading outward like molten honey through his veins.
+His fingertips tingled with electric warmth as divine power stirred in response to the coming battle.
 "Let's hope we're worthy of that legacy."

 ***